How do I extract domains from plain text without uploading?

-Drop in any block of text—reading lists, chat paste, or messy copy—and get a short, A–Z sorted list of website names (registrable domains).
-One click, copy or download.
-Nothing is uploaded.
+Drop in any block of text—reading lists, chat paste, or messy copy—and get an A–Z sorted list of domains (registrable roots).
+One click to copy or download as .txt.
+Extraction runs locally—your paste is not uploaded.

 Paste any block of text—notes, articles, chat exports, or reading lists—and click Extract.
-The tool finds hostname-shaped tokens, merges subdomains into one website name per site (example.com), sorts A–Z, and lets you copy or download a .txt list.
-No upload.
+The tool finds hostname-shaped tokens, merges subdomains into one domain per site (example.com), sorts A–Z, and lets you copy or download a .txt list.

 This tool is the beginner lane in the domain-extraction cluster: one textarea, one button, and a clean list of website names (registrable domains) pulled from unstructured prose.